dineshbali18/GDP-2/README.md

 **Financial reports and analytics**\
 Users can track expense trends and liabilities, and generate custom reports by date or category.\
 This enhances financial insights and promotes informed decision-making.\
-Track how actual spending compares to set budgets, highlighting any variances to help users adjust their financial plans proactively.
+Track how actual spending compares to set budgets, highlighting any variances to help users adjust their financial plans proactively.\
+\
+**implementation of expense tracking**\
+To implement expense tracking with bank imports and manual entries, integrate the Plaid API to fetch transaction details like date, amount, and category, and store them in a MySQL database.
+Ensure consistency in structure to align imported and manually added transactions.
+Then, provide a unified interface where users can track, categorize, and analyze expenses seamlessly across both data sources.